nautes-labs/website/src/en/guide/user-guide/run-a-pipeline.md

 You need to prepare [an account or organization](https://docs.github.com/en/get-started/learning-about-github/types-of-github-accounts) on GitHub, for example, `https://github.com/nautes-labs`, and generate a personal access token with `write:packages` permission under the account that has permissions to the organization.

-When a namespace with the same name as the project pipeline runtime is ready in the runtime cluster, you need to create a ConfigMap resource under the namespace.
+When the namespace is ready in the runtime cluster, you need to create a ConfigMap resource under the namespace.
 The `image-build` task in the pipeline can use the ConfigMap resource to authenticate with the image repository when pushing container images.
+> By default, the namespace name is the same as the pipeline runtime name, while the customized name is defined in the `spec.destination.namespace` of the pipeline runtime resources.

 The template for the ConfigMap resource is located at the relative path `examples/config.json`.
 You need to replace the `$auth` variable in it with the string generated by the following command: